EMALS, AAG, and the Catapult That Reinvented the Aircraft Carrier

 The Power Plant Underneath

 None of this works without astonishing electrical capacity.
-EMALS draws something like 90 MW for the few seconds of an aircraft launch — comparable to a small city’s instantaneous demand — and the Ford’s two A1B nuclear reactors are sized partly to supply it.
+EMALS draws something like 60 MW at peak during the few seconds of an aircraft launch — comparable to a small city's instantaneous demand — and the Ford's two A1B nuclear reactors are sized partly to supply it.
 The same electrical capacity also supports laser weapons, electromagnetic railguns (if they ever arrive), and the radar suite which is the most power-hungry part of the entire ship.

 This is the deeper revolution.
 The 21st-century carrier is not a ship with weapons attached.
 It is a floating power station whose job description happens to include flying aircraft.
 Everything that comes next — drones, lasers, hypersonic intercept missiles — needs that electrical backbone to exist.